Magdalene-Chalice of the Far Shore of The Sky-Veil

 Magdalene Fulfilled

-Magdalene is the one who heard her name, “Mary!” and turned to cross where the harbingers heralded—toward the Word made flesh, the Voice who called her into Being.
+Magdalene is the one who heard her name, “Mary!” and turned to cross where the harbingers only heralded—toward the Word made flesh, the Voice who called her into Being.

 Enjoy “The Second Wind” with Mary Magdalene.
 Lyrics ©Walter Emerson Adams.
 Music and vocals by Suno (©Walter Emerson Adams).
 Purchase the album, The House of New Bethany here.